 A first offense of this provision is a Class 2 misdemeanor and second or subsequent offenses are charged as Class 1 misdemeanors.
 As such, a first offense carries a potential punishment of confinement in jail for not more than six months and a fine of not more than $1,000.
 A second or subsequent offense carries a potential punishment of confinement in jail for not more than twelve months and a fine of not more than $2,500.
 The judge may suspended a persons driving privileges for up to 90 days upon the conviction of any offense under section 46.2-300.

 In reality, judges rarely impose the maximum punishment and “standard” punishments differ from one jurisdiction to another.
 While it is theoretically possible to receive a jail upon conviction of a first offense, this outcome would be unusual in most jurisdictions.
 Judges do occasionally impose jail on a second offense and regularly impose jail on third and subsequent offenses.

-Please contact Weiland Upton (804-355-8037) if you have been charged with driving without a license in Virginia.
+Please contact The Weiland Firm, PLC (804-355-8037) if you have been charged with driving without a license in Virginia.